Eat These Top 7 Brain Food To Improve Our Minds

-There has recently been a lot of interest in the role of probiotics, gut and brain function.
+There has recently been a lot of interest in the role of brain food rich in probiotics, gut and brain function.
 It is believed that probiotics change the processing of information in the gut that is strongly linked to anxiety and depression.
 A small study involving 20 healthy participants found that, compared to those taking a placebo, people who took a probiotic food supplement experienced fewer negative thoughts associated with sad moods.’
 (BBC Good Food)

 – Yogurt: Fermented yogurt naturally contains lots of probiotic cultures that strengthen the digestive tract.
 Traditional Greek yogurt contains probiotics like Lactobacillus acidophilus and Lactobacillus casei that can help increase the good bacteria in your gut.